 It is generally advised not to offer possibly allergen foods first, but other than that, whether it is a grain, legume, fruit or vegetable, or even meat- it really doesn’t matter.

 - You may find that your baby pulls faces or odd expressions when she tries a food for the first time.
 It doesn’t mean she isn’t happy with it.
 She may just be registering her surprise at the new taste or texture.
+Check out our amazing guide to babies’ faces and what they mean here.

 - You can mix and mash fruit and vegetables, but it’s also a good idea to give ingredients separately so baby’s know what a more bitter or savoury flavour tastes like.
 Try giving steamed broccoli spears for them to gum on, or whizz up some kale or spinach and peas together.